-Ulidia Integrated College wishes to recruit a talented teacher to teach RE to A2 Level and LLW as required.
-The successful candidate will be responsible to the Principal through the Head of Department for exceptional quality of teaching and learning delivered to pupils.
-The successful candidate should also be keen to promote the subject areas throughout the College, and will be enthusiastic about contributing to the wider College life.
+Ulidia Integrated College wishes to recruit a talented teacher to join our high performing team to teach Photography to A level and Art throughout the school up to A2.
+The successful candidate will be responsible to the Principal through the Head of Department for the quality of teaching and learning delivered to pupils.